acfromspace/timestone/README.md

 ## <span role="img" aria-label="Doggo">🐕</span> Fetch information doggo!
 (External Services)

-The starter uses external services for some functions: searching and analytics.
+The project uses external services.
 To use them you have to secure some access data.
 All services are free to use or have generous free tiers big enough for a personal project.

 Create an `.env` file like below in the root folder.
 Change `...` placeholders with your own keys.